texhex/BiosSledgehammer/README.md

 To create a password file, do the following:

 * Download any newer BIOS release from HP, e.g. [SoftPaq #85233](https://ftp.hp.com/pub/softpaq/sp85001-85500/sp85233.exe)
-* Open a command prompt with administrative priviledges and change to the folder the SPxxx.exe was downloaded to
+* Open a command prompt with administrative privileges and change to the folder the SPxxx.exe was downloaded to
 * Execute *SPxxxx.exe -s -e* (e.g. `SP85233.exe -s -e`)
 * The contents of the SoftPaq will be extract to *C:\SWSetup\SPxxxx*, e.g. `C:\SWSetup\SP85233`
 * Start `HpqPswd64.exe` from that location